Our web site

 Natural stone is now recognised as the most environmentally friendly material for all aspects of building.
 It is the material of choice for cladding and masonry work.

-Here again French Limestone is the most desirable of all materials.
+French Limestone has been used on some of the world’s greatest heritage buildings and is now sought after for new build projects.
 To further increase our range, we also offer high quality natural stone from other European countries.

 For our clients that have the ability to cut large blocks, we can ship large “raw” blocks direct from the quarries.